moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 |**Senders/Receivers**|  One to One
 |**Bi-directional**| No

-Where media is sent onwards to another platform for further distribution.
+Where media is sent onwards to another platform for further distribution and not directly used for presentation to an audience, however may be monitored by operational systems and/or people.
 The media may be compressed down to a bitrate lower than source, but larger than final distribution output.
 Streams may be redundant with failover mechanisms in place.

 ### Live Media Streaming {#lmstream}